Snowflake Data Governance: Features, Frameworks & Best practices

 - Looking for a data catalog?
 Make sure to check out Atlan — approved by the Snowflake Ready Validation Program.
 Book a demo or take a guided product tour.

-Atlan: Modern data governance workspace for Snowflake
+Atlan: A modern snowflake data governance workspace

 Atlan is a single data governance plane for all your Snowflake data assets.